 - Change the purchase order to reflect the tax paid.

 - We have added a Prepaid Sales Tax Line Item, as “other service” on all Ivy Accounts.
-Add this line item to the PO and enter the amount you paid to the vendor in tax on this line item.
-The way it maps over to QBO individually will help our differentiate between the sales tax paid and the sales tax due as a liability.
+Add this line item to the purchase order and enter the amount you paid to the vendor in tax on this line item.
+The way it maps over to Quickbooks individually will help our differentiate between the sales tax paid and the sales tax due as a liability.
 When recording, make sure the sales tax box is not checked on the “tax paid purchase line item, since you did not pay sales tax on sales tax.

 - Lastly, please record the prepaid sales tax to our shared google doc sheet titled, “Prepaid Sales Tax”.
 Before your monthly check-in calls, we will be able to refer to this document to process the tax in Quickbooks, if there was a mistake entering the tax we will be able to quickly fix it without taking more of your time.